 Each year tonnes of plastics and debris rolls in from the Pacific Ocean onto the northwest coast of Vancouver Island.
 The amount of debris washing up onto the shores is astounding.
 In 2016, for example, 42 tonnes of plastics and debris was picked up by several conservation-minded organizations including the BC Marine Trails.
-Our volunteers travel hundreds of kilometres to north Vancouver Island and then travel down logging roads to launch their kayaks.
-They fill their holds with tools, camping equipment and tote bags and then launch at Side Bay or Gooding Cove to reach a six-kilometre remote stretch of beach named Restless Bight (see video) It's near Rowley Reefs Peninsula.
+Our volunteers travel hundreds of kilometres to north Vancouver Island and then travel down logging roads to clean ups or to launch their kayaks to a clean up.
+Please see a previous year's clean up on a stretch of beach named Restless Bight (see video) It's near Rowley Reefs Peninsula.
 We have lightly modified this clean up to work near Keith River, Side Bay and Lawn Point.
 Note: Restless Bight will be secondary this year.

 We've asked the federal government for financial assistance but they are still discussing the matter.